Studio-1947/Framer-Components/README.md

 - Configurable divider styles
 - Responsive design with flexible alignment

+### FileUpload
+A comprehensive file upload component with drag-and-drop support and visual feedback.

+**Features:**
+- **Drag & Drop**: Intuitive drag-and-drop zone with visual cues
+- **Validation**: File type and size restrictions with error feedback
+- **Progress Simulation**: Built-in upload progress visualization
+- **Visual States**: Distinct styles for idle, hover, uploading, success, and error states
+- **Layout Friendly**: Supports Auto Layout and responsive sizing.
+- **Customizable**: Full control over colors, fonts, border styles, and text

+### Email Capture (Send to Email)
+To receive file uploads directly to your email:
+1. Set the `Send to Email` property to your email address.
+2. (Optional) Customize the `Email Subject`.

+The component will trigger an overlay asking the uploader for their email.
+Once they confirm, the file and their email will be sent to your inbox via **FormSubmit**.

+> **Note**: The first time you use a new email address, you will receive an activation email from FormSubmit.
+You must click "Activate" to start receiving submissions.

 ### Razorpay
 A wrapper component for easily integrating Razorpay payment buttons with automatic styling.